Benefits of Polished Concrete Flooring

 Concrete polishing is the process of grinding down the bare surface with various blade sizes, much like sanding a piece of wood.
 Workers will bring in grinding machines and affix a rough blade to the grinder mechanism.
 This blade will pass along the concrete surface which will slowly chip away the top layer or layers.
 Depending on the concrete’s quality, the machine will pass over multiple times with increasingly smaller blade sizes; the fine polishing will produce an incredibly smooth surface.
 A liquid densifyer may be applied afterward to create a glossy sheen and add strength to the porous concrete.

 Where would concrete polishing applications be appropriate?
 Almost any concrete floor can be polished, if desired.
-Older concrete, as well as overlays and self leveling concrete, can be easily replenished with a polishing job.
+Older concrete, as well as overlays like self leveling concrete, can be easily replenished with a polishing job.
 Retail spaces enjoy the tough flooring since foot traffic will not damage it like other floor covering choices.
 Industrial companies cannot lay hardwood or linoleum; concrete is their best choice for a durable floor option.
 Even homeowners enjoy polished concrete for its durability, as well as its variety of color choices.

 Color choices?
 Isn’t concrete just gray, you may ask?
 In fact, concrete polishing professionals can easily dye or stain the concrete after the polishing is complete.
 Similar to picking a paint tone, there is a large choice of colors for concrete, from red to beige.
 Depending on the contractor, the dye or stain can be applied through a powdered material or liquid concentration.
 Once it dries, it can be buffed into a matte or gloss finish, based on the customer’s desires.